WYSO MUSIC MAKERS PROGRAM

 The program provides quality instruments, music, and instruction to a diverse group of underserved students in a comfortable community center atmosphere.

-From only eleven students in 2007, now 91 Music Makers members are studying violin, viola, cello, piano, and guitar.
+From only eleven students in 2007, now 91 Music Makers members are studying violin, viola, cello, piano, guitar, percussion, and music theory.
 Each student is provided with a private lesson during the week and a group class on Saturday, all taught by WYSO Artistic Staff.
+Interested students can sign up here!

 Teen Teacher Program